TheVOCE/devops-tools/README.md

-# VOCE, a Vs-cOde Copilot Extension
+# VOCE-DevOps, a Vs-cOde Copilot Extension for DevOps

-This an Visual Studio Code Extension enriching copilot with the option to reference GitHub issues.
+This an Visual Studio Code Extension enriching copilot with data GitHub issues etc..

 ## Usage